Below is your checklist of items to complete before becoming a Pioneer.

 - Review the Application Process for steps to apply

-- This deposit will be applied to your first semester tuition and is fully refundable until May 1.
+- The $100 deposit will be applied to your first semester tuition and is fully refundable until May 1 for fall term (Dec.
+1 for spring term).

 RESERVE YOUR ROOM*